We are quite literally what we eat. What we eat and drink becomes the building blocks of our body and the fuel we run on.

 I established Feed.Fuel.Perform because I wanted to support athletes in using nutrition to help optimise their training, recovery and performance.
 As well as my scientific background, I bring over 10 years coaching experience to this role.
 Effective coaching and education not only helps athletes implement their current nutrition recommendations, it empowers them to better manage their own nutrition over the longer term.

-Feed.Fuel.Perform is also born out of the recognition that no one size fits all in nutrition.
-Indeed, there is no one size fits one.
+Central to Feed.Fuel.Perform's philosophy is the recognition that no one size fits all in nutrition.
+Indeed, no one size fits one.
 Every body is different, and the needs of every body changes over time.
-What your body needs now is not just driven by your training and lifestyle, it is also dependent on your age, gender, genetic background, stress and physiological state.
-And it is of course influenced by your goals – be they aesthetic, performance or otherwise!
+What the body needs now is driven by sport, training load and lifestyle, as well as age, gender, genetic background, stress and physiological state.
+And, of course, by an individual's goals – be they aesthetic, performance or otherwise!

-I hope you enjoy the site, and please do get in touch – I’d love to hear your thoughts.
+I hope you enjoy the resources on this site.
+And please do get in touch to discuss nutrition.